 Urologists have long been a part of the healthcare team for patients with high spinal cord injuries (SCI).
-In Canada, there are approximately 1400 new traumatic SCIs per year and approximately 2900 new non-traumatic SCIs per year.
-This patient populations' interaction with the healthcare system is frequent and their needs are multi-disciplinary.
-The common indications for encounters with urologists include voiding dysfunction management, urinary tract infection (UTI), stones, fertility and more.
-Urologists are skilled at managing these genitourinary concerns.
-Previous studies have been completed to assess the urologist's practice patterns for the surveillance and management of patients with spinal cord injury; however this older data did not examine the resident perspective.
-Currently there are few international guidelines focused on the management of the SCI population and, at this time, the Canadian Urological Association is in the process of developing guidelines from the Canadian perspective.
-4,5
+In Canada, there are approximately 1400 new traumatic SCIs per year and approximately 2900 new non-traumatic SCIs per year.1 This patient populations' interaction with the healthcare system is frequent and their needs are multidisciplinary.
+The common indications for encounters with urologists include voiding dysfunction management, urinary tract infection (UTI), stones, fertility, and more.2 Urologists are skilled at managing these genitourinary concerns.
+Previous studies have been completed to assess the urologist's practice patterns for the surveillance and management of patients with SCI; however, this older data did not examine the resident perspective.3 Currently, there are few international guidelines focused on the management of the SCI population and, at this time, the Canadian Urological Association (CUA) is in the process of developing guidelines from the Canadian perspective.^{4,5}

-Traditionally the Royal College of Physicians and Surgeons required urology residents to be clinical experts in the category of voiding dysfunction due to neurourologic disease.
-Academic urology programs provide the accredited framework to achieve these competencies in a variety of clinical settings.
-There is significant variability amongst programs as to how these competencies are acquired.
-The landscape of urology education and resident assessment however is changing.
-Competency based residency education (Competence by Design, CBD) was implemented for Urology in July 2018.
-CBD is an evolution of the current Canadian resident training model that ensures competence while addressing gaps in knowledge and promoting accountability and transparency.
-Canadian academic urology programs have adopted this CBD model and will ensure the urology resident establishes management practices for the high SCI patient with this new framework in mind.
+Traditionally, the Royal College of Physicians and Surgeons required urology residents to be clinical experts in the category of voiding dysfunction due to neurourological disease.6 Academic urology programs provide the accredited framework to achieve these competencies in a variety of clinical settings.
+There is significant variability among programs as to how these competencies are acquired.
+The landscape of urology education and resident assessment, however, is changing.
+Competency-based residency education (Competence by Design, CBD) was implemented for urology in July 2018.
+CBD is an evolution of the current Canadian resident training model that ensures competence while addressing gaps in knowledge and promoting accountability and transparency.7 Canadian academic urology programs have adopted this CBD model and will ensure the urology resident establishes management practices for the high SCI patient with this new framework in mind.
 In the era of modern urology training programs and new CBD training initiatives, the resident's knowledge and familiarity with high SCI patients, a well-known vulnerable patient population, should be addressed.